citp/privacy-policy-historical/s/se/sex/sexkino.to.md

-> *The following text is extracted and transformed from the sexkino.to privacy policy that was archived on 2014-11-22.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141122075632id_/http%3A//sexkino.to/movies/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the sexkino.to privacy policy that was archived on 2015-06-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150615015209id_/http%3A//sexkino.to/movies/privacy) for the most accurate reproduction.*

-# Sexkino.to - Kostenlose Pornos - Sexkino.to
+# Sexkino.to - Kostenlose Pornos,JAV uncensored porn,porn movies online - Sexkino.to

 **What information do we collect?**